siupangjau/taskboard_vsc_extension/README.md

 ### Managing Tasks
 - **Create Task**: Click "Add" in any column
+- **Edit Task**: Click on the task title or description
 - **Move Task**:
-  - Drag and drop between columns, or
+  - Drag and drop between or within columns
-  - Use the status dropdown in the task
+  - Visual preview shows where the task will be placed
 - **Delete Task**: Click the delete button on the task

 ### Auto-save